 Freudenrich advises ORU’s National Student Advertising Competition team.
 In 2018, the team finished 7th place nationally among more than 150 participating universities in the American Advertising Federation’s national collegiate competition.
 As a professor, Dr. Freudenrich focuses her teaching philosophy on excellence.
 She believes excellence is a reflection of our pursuit in Christ as disciples.
 For students, this means she helps them identify and develop their God-given talents and cultivate the best of these through collaboration, discovery, and professional opportunities.

 Eschler-Freudenrich regularly conducts research with students including online and traditional surveys, focus groups and media uses and gratifications studies.
-Her own scholarship includes a National Communication Association Top Paper on Peace Journalism (2017).
-Her dissertation intersected Oral Roberts’ tent crusades and broadcast TV ministry to sermon rhetoric in the modern-day Civil Rights Movement.
-The doctoral research earned a Top Faculty award for Paper in Progress by the Broadcast Education Association (2017) and was nominated for the Broadcast Education Assocation's Kenneth Harwood Outstanding Dissertation Award (2019).
-Most recently, she presented a selection of the work in the Civil Rights track at the John Hope Franklin National Symposium (2019).
+Her dissertation intersected Oral Roberts’ broadcast TV ministry to sermon rhetoric within the earliest days of the modern Civil Rights Movement.
+The doctoral research earned the Broadcast Education Association's National Kenneth Harwood Outstanding Dissertation Award (2020).
+She has presented this work at the University of South Carolina (2016) and more recently in the Civil Rights track at the John Hope Franklin National Symposium (2019).

-Eschler-Freudenrich received her B.S., Oklahoma State University; M.S., Oklahoma State University; and Ph.D. from Regent University.
+Eschler-Freudenrich earned her B.S., Oklahoma State University; M.S., Oklahoma State University; and Ph.D. from Regent University.